 Courtney J. Martin Named Director of Yale Center for British Art

-NEW HAVEN, CT—Courtney J. Martin ’09 Ph.D., deputy director and chief curator of Dia Art Foundation, will be the next director of the Yale Center for British Art (YCBA), President Peter Salovey announced today.
+NEW HAVEN, CT (April 10, 2019)—Courtney J. Martin, Yale PhD 2009, Deputy Director and Chief Curator of Dia Art Foundation, will be the next director of the Yale Center for British Art, President Peter Salovey announced today.

 Martin is familiar with Yale, having earned her doctorate in history of art from the university.
-As a graduate student, she contributed substantially to the YCBA’s award-winning 2007 exhibition, Art and Emancipation in Jamaica.
+As a graduate student, she contributed substantially to the Center’s award-winning exhibition Art and Emancipation in Jamaica in 2007.
 Her dissertation on British art and artists in the 1970s will soon be published as a book.

-Before pursuing her Ph.D., Martin worked in the media, arts, and culture unit of the Ford Foundation in New York City.
-After receiving her doctorate, she conducted research and taught at Vanderbilt University and then joined the faculty of Brown University where she fostered understanding and appreciation of art, while using the work of artists to launch conversations and inspire discoveries across disciplines, Salovey said.
+Before pursuing her PhD, Martin worked in the media, arts, and culture unit of the Ford Foundation in New York City.
+After receiving her doctorate, she conducted research and taught at Vanderbilt University and then joined the faculty of Brown University where she fostered understanding and appreciation of art, while using the work of artists to launch conversations and inspire discoveries across disciplines.

-“With her love of Yale and extensive experience in teaching, research, and leading projects at museums, Courtney is committed to providing outstanding educational opportunities for our students, scholarly material for our faculty, and enriching experiences for the thousands of visitors that enjoy the YCBA every year,” Salovey said.
-“She is attentive to the core collection of 17th-, 18th-, and mid-19th-century art as well as modern and contemporary British art.
-I know that she will deftly guide the YCBA’s ever-increasing international prominence in the years ahead.”
+“With her love of Yale and extensive experience in teaching, research, and leading projects at museums, Courtney is committed to providing outstanding educational opportunities for our students, scholarly material for our faculty, and enriching experiences for the thousands of visitors that enjoy the Center every year,” Salovey said.
+“She is attentive to the core collection of seventeenth-, eighteenth-, and mid-nineteenth-century art as well as modern and contemporary British art.
+I know that she will deftly guide the Center’s ever-increasing international prominence in the years ahead.”

-Salovey praised current YCBA Director Amy Meyers, who will retire on June 30 after a 17-year tenure, “for making the YCBA one of the foremost destinations in the world for the study of British art and culture and an integral part of Yale and our home city.”
+Salovey praised current Center Director Amy Meyers, who will retire on June 30 after a seventeen-year tenure, “for making the Center one of the foremost destinations in the world for the study of British art and culture and an integral part of Yale and our home city.”